-- the proposed company name.
+- The proposed company name.
 A check should be undertaken to confirm the availability of the proposed name.
 If no name is specified in the application, the company will be referred to by its ACN.

-- who will be the shareholders and directors of the company.
+- Who will be the shareholders and directors of the company.

 A company needs its own Tax File Number, which can be obtained online from the Australian Taxation Office (ATO) and an annual tax return must be filed.

 A company must be registered for GST if its annual turnover is $75,000 or more.
 An Australian Business Number (ABN) is required to register for GST and can be obtained online through the Australian Business Register.

 Pros and Cons

 - Liability for shareholders is limited